RESIDENTIAL AND SMALL NON-RESIDENTIAL CUSTOMERS

 - Purchase of Electric Generation Service.
-Electricity Maine agrees to sell and you agree to buy your full requirements for electric generation service (measured in kilowatt hours) at the price and on the terms and conditions specified in this agreement and the Contract Disclosure Statement (together, the “Supply Contract”) throughout the term of this Supply Contract.
+Electricity Maine agrees to sell and you agree to buy your full requirements for electric generation service (measured in kilowatt hours) at the price and on the terms and conditions specified in this agreement and the Contract Disclosure Statement (together, the “Supply Contract”) ”)—including an agreement for arbitration and class action waiver—throughout the term of this Supply Contract.
 The purchase and sale of energy hereunder shall commence at 00:00:01 EST on the first day that Electricity Maine provides physical delivery to your facilities and shall end at 24:00:00 EST on the last day of the term.

 - Price Structures.
 For greater clarity, all rates shown on our website and promotional materials have been rounded to the nearest hundredth of a cent.
 You will be billed at the fixed rate in cents per kilowatt hour set forth in the price structures set forth on your Contract Disclosure Statement for your actual consumption of electricity.
 The Price Structure does not include any applicable taxes.
 In addition, you are responsible for paying your local utility distribution and transmission charges and any other applicable charges imposed by your local utility or allowed by this Supply Contract.
 Choosing Electricity Maine as your electricity supplier does not guarantee savings when compared to other Competitive Electricity Providers or the current Standard Offer.

 - Duration and Kind of Contract; Automatic Renewal.
 This Supply Contract is a contract for your supply of electric generation service.
 The term of this Supply Contract is set forth in your Contract Disclosure Statement.
-The email address that you provided us at the time of enrollment will be the primary method of contacting you for notices, renewals and disclosure information about your account.
+The email address that you provided us at the time of enrollment will also used as one method of contacting you for notices, renewals and disclosure information about your account.
 For new customers, service shall commence on the next meter read date after the Utility processes your enrollment with Electricity Maine.
 Service commencement lead-time may vary depending on utility enrollment requirements, your specific meter- reading schedule, time-of-year pricing, and market conditions.
 For renewal customers, service shall continue uninterrupted.

 - Payment of Bills.
 The cost of your electric generation service will be included on your bill from the Utility, and is due and payable when your Utility bill is due and payable.
 You agree to accept the measurements as determined by the Utility for purposes of accounting for the electric power supplied under this Supply Contract.
 You will be billed additional charges, including charges to transmit and distribute the electricity to you, from the Utility consistent with its filed tariffs.
 Electricity Maine reserves the right to change billing methods.
 When the Utility issues you a consolidated bill that includes charges for electric generation service supplied by Electricity Maine, all invoiced balances not paid in full by the due date are subject to the Utility’s late payment policies and procedures, including assessment by the Utility of late payment fees and interest.
 IN THE EVENT YOU DEFAULT IN YOUR PAYMENT OR OTHER OBLIGATIONS UNDER THIS SUPPLY CONTRACT, ELECTRICITY MAINE HAS THE RIGHT TO CANCEL THIS SUPPLY CONTRACT, AT WHICH TIME YOU WILL AUTOMATICALLY BE TRANSFERRED TO THE UTILITY’S STANDARD OFFER RATE PLAN.
 You will remain responsible for balances owed to Electricity Maine for generation service and Electricity Maine’s actual out-of-pocket expenses incurred in enforcing its rights under this Supply Contract, including reasonable attorney fees and actual court costs.
 If at any time you enter into a payment plan with the Utility while you have an outstanding balance owed to Electricity Maine, you must notify Electricity Maine within fifteen (15) days of entering into such a plan.
 Outstanding balances owed to Electricity Maine may not be accounted for by the Utility payment plan, may appear as a separate balance on your bill, and will remain your responsibility.
 You agree to allow the utility to share your payment information for the purpose of consolidated billing.